 - Whitening Toothpaste

 Every toothpaste has abrasive ingredients that help remove stains from the surface of your teeth.
-However, there are whitening toothpastes that are specially formulated to polish and brighten your smile even more.
+However, some whitening toothpastes are specially formulated to polish and brighten your smile even more.

-Whitening mouthrinses contain bleaching agents that can help remove surface stains from your teeth if you use them regularly.
+Whitening mouthwash contains bleaching agents that can help remove surface stains from your teeth if you use it regularly.

 - Over-the-Counter Bleaching Products

-There are whitening strips and gel trays you can purchase at local grocery stores and pharmacies that go beneath the surface stains and actually break up stains in your enamel.
+Whitening strips and gel trays may be available from some pharmacies.
+These products penetrate beneath the surface stains and actually break up stains in your enamel.

 - Dentist-Prescribed At-Home Whitening

-If you’re looking for a more immediate and effective whitening solution than over-the-counter options, you might consider a professional whitening at your dental professional’s office.
+If you’re looking for a more immediate and effective whitening solution than over-the-counter options, you might consider a professional whitening at your dentist’s office.
 They'll be able to safely apply a higher concentration of hydrogen peroxide than what is in over-the-counter products.

 - Dental Supervision